 Dr. Casiano's professional career has also led him to serve in an advisory role for various national and international agencies organizations, including the NIGMS-IMSD study section, the NIGMS MBRS-SCORE study section, the NCI U54 study section, the Department of Defense Prostate Cancer Research Program-Cell Biology study section, the Howard Hughes Predoctoral Fellowship Program of the National Research Council, the Canadian Institutes of Health, the National Fund for Scientific Research of Belgium, the Catholic University of Leuven, the Italian Cariplo Foundation-Scientific Research in Biomedicine, and the Dresden Symposium of Autoantibodies.
 He has been a peer reviewer for numerous biomedical journals, and serves as section editor of the journal Autoimmunity Highlights.
 He has been invited speaker at universities and scientific meetings in the United States, Mexico, Jamaica, Puerto Rico, Brazil, Germany, Belgium, Ireland, and the Netherlands.

-- Basu A, Banerjee H, Rojas H, Martinez SR, Roy S, Jia Z, Lilly MB, De León M, Casiano CA (2011) Differential expression of peroxiredoxins in prostate cancer: consistent upregulation of PRDX3 and PRDX4.
-Prostate 71755-65.
+- Basu A, Banerjee H, Rojas H, Martinez SR, Roy S, Jia Z, Lilly MB, De Leon M, Casiano CA (2010).
+Differential expression of peroxiredoxins in prostate cancer: consistent upregulation of PRDX3 and PRDX4.
+Prostate (in Press).

-- Fritzler MJ, Rattner JB, Luft LM, Edworthy SM, Casiano CA, Peebles C, Mahler M (2011) Historical perspectives on the discovery and elucidation of autoantibodies to centromere proteins (CENP) and the emerging importance of antibodies to CENP-F. Autoimmun Rev. 10:194-200.
+- Fritzler MJ, Rattner JB, Luft LM, Edworthy SM, Casiano CA, Peebles C, Mahler M (2010).
+Historical perspectives on the discovery of autoantibodies to centromere proteins (CENP) and the emerging importance of antibodies to CENP-F. Autoimmunity Reviews (in Press)